clojure-emacs/cider/README.md

 ## Basic Usage

-The only requirement to use nrepl.el is to have a nREPL server to which it may connect.
-Many Clojurians favour the use of the Leiningen tool to start a nREPL server, but the use of Leiningen is not a prerequisite to use nrepl.el (but it's required if you want to use the `nrepl-jack-in` command).
+The only requirement to use CIDER is to have a nREPL server to which it may connect.
+Many Clojurians favour the use of the Leiningen tool to start a nREPL server, but the use of Leiningen is not a prerequisite to use CIDER (but it's required if you want to use the `cider-jack-in` command).

 ### Setting up a Leiningen project (optional)